BY-LAWS OF HIGHLAND BUSINESS AND NEIGHBORHOOD ASSOCIATION, INC.

 Section 1: Should future exigencies make the Association's dissolution necessary, a special meeting shall be called in order to decide the disposal of all monies and other assets of the Association.
 Notification of this meeting shall be made to the membership and general public at least ten (10) days before the meeting is held.

-ADOPTED THIS 7th DAY 0F MAY, 2015, BY A MAJORITY VOTE OF OFFICERS AND MEMBERS AT LARGE PRESENT.
+ADOPTED THIS 6th DAY 0F SEPTEMBER, 2018, BY A MAJORITY VOTE OF OFFICERS AND MEMBERS AT LARGE PRESENT AT A REGULARLY CALLED AND ADVERTISED MONTHLY MEETING..

 Create your own unique website with customizable templates.